digital-asset/daml/UNRELEASED.md

 *Note: Exception as well as templates without any choices did not previously throw errors for both `self` and `arg`.
 While using these names is discouraged, we only throw a warning here to avoid a breaking change.
 We may promote this to an error in future.*

+### Dynamic Exercise
+As part of extending the language to support evolving template definitions, we've added a new function `dynamicExercise : HasDynamicExercise t c r => ContractId t -> c -> Update r`, only available when targetting Daml LF version `1.dev`.
+Currently, it operates just like `exercise`, but at a later stage it will instead use the most recent definition of template `t` choice `c` vetter by all stakeholders.